 - Recognize that energy efficiency and renewable energy work together.

-- Provide long-term incentives for renewable power vestments, modernizing transmission and distribution systems, and investing in the next generation of biofuel facilities and their needed infrastructure.
+- Provide long-term incentives for renewable power investments, modernizing transmission and distribution systems, and investing in the next generation of biofuel facilities and their needed infrastructure.

 - Scale up an accelerated national R&D program to return the United States to global leadership.